Allegheny-Computer-Science-102-F2020/cs102-F2020-lab6-starter/README.md

-For this laboratory assignment you are going to design, implement, and test a program that, for a specified "container" (which, for this assignment is either a tuple a list or, alternatively, a generator function which does not really use a container), computes and returns the [Fibonacci numbers](https://www.mathsisfun.com/numbers/fibonacci-sequence.html) up to a specified number.
+For this laboratory assignment you are going to design, implement, and test a program that, for a specified "container" (which, for this assignment is either a tuple or a list, computes and returns the [Fibonacci numbers](https://www.mathsisfun.com/numbers/fibonacci-sequence.html) up to a specified number.
 This assignment will required you to combine your knowledge of functions, iteration constructs, the tuple discrete structure, and mathematics to create an adaptable Python program that you implement in an industry-standard fashion.
 For instance, when you run the completed version of the Python program with the command `poetry run python fibonaccicreator --number 10 --container generator` it will produce the following output:

 ```
 The chosen type of container is the generator! 🗃